vtpanda/TiberDataScienceLearning/README.md

 Telco: https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv

+Update on 9/30/2018: Fixed issue with submission file

 Update on 9/29/2018: I've updated the decision_tree_classifier.py file to do preprocessing after splitting, and also to split the embarked field into three columns.
 I'm also outputting a file for submission.

 The decision_tree_classifier.py file is the main file I'm working with to create and use the decision tree.